 - Free Wi-Fi Hotspot through tablet

-- Flybus transfer to and from airport
+- Private transfer from airport to hotel on arrival

 - E-Itinerary with the tour map, location points, and pictures for you to view before you arrive.